 I hesitated too long.
 Why?
 Why did I pause like that?!
 Grab it!
 I reached my hand out, still tentatively, toward the door knob and the moment my index finger just touched the door handle, it was like out of some movie, I was transported with a surge of memories that raced into my head and took me back to those moments at the clinic.
 Somewhat unnerved, I pulled my hand back a little.
-Perhaps this door handle was reminiscent of the one at the clinic all those years back and somewhere my subconscious recognized the familiarity to the clinic’s door handle, so reflexively that just like I had done then, I paused before I grabbed the door handle.
+Perhaps this door handle was reminiscent of the one at the clinic all those years back and somewhere my subconscious recognized the familiarity to the clinic’s door handle, so reflexively, I paused before I grabbed the handle.
 But this wasn’t a clinic.
 It was a regular office building and it had been a long time since the day I went inside the clinic.
 Why was I remembering everything again now and here of all places?
 On closer inspection, there wasn’t anything particularly striking about this handle.
 But as I knew too well, it only took a minute detail to evoke a distant memory.
 There was something about this door handle that yanked the memory of the day I went inside the clinic from the archives.

 Without my knowing it, visiting the clinic was part of my treatment plan from the first day I checked in to McLean.
 Had I known that, perhaps I wouldn’t have checked in to McLean.
 I went to McLean when my OCD was at its worst so the idea of visiting an HIV clinic would have been unfathomable.
 But I informed Therapist Jared upon our first meeting that I would do, or at the least try to do, whatever was necessary to get better.
-Continuing life in the deep misery of OCD was no longer doable, so I had to try to get better.
+Continuing life in the deep misery of OCD was no longer doable, so I had to try whatever was necessary to get better.
 However, “whatever was necessary” was relative to my spectrum of tolerance at the time and being near, let alone visiting an HIV clinic wasn’t within that spectrum.
 Yet slowly and through progressively more challenging ERPs, Therapist Jared was able to normalize whatever the next level of “danger” was that sent the OCD alarms screaming shrill.
 Eventually we got to that last level – an actual HIV clinic.
 It wouldn’t be an abstract association that my OCD would make via the vastly broad OCD association web, but the actual thing my OCD tried to connect everything else in society to.
 There was no needed connection to the fear of where HIV could be.
 That clinic is where HIV would be.

 When Therapist Jared informed me of the target location and the target day – the last level of my ERP hierarchy, I felt anxious.
 Definitely not overwhelmed with panic as I would have before therapy at McLean, but still there was apprehension.
 This is what I had feared, irrationally yes, but feared nonetheless for so long.
 My OCD had elevated that fear to its purest form and made it so concentrated and acute that it ruled my thoughts and every facet of my life for the past few years.
 An irrational fear so intense it was systematically destroying my life.
 It killed many relationships and damaged all the rest.
 It halted my career and made me seem incompetent.
-It gave me a reputation as somehow mentally damaged and thereby stripped me of my sense of identity, confidence, security, and made me question my own sanity.
+It gave me a reputation as being somehow mentally damaged and thereby stripped me of my sense of identity, confidence, security, and made me question my own sanity.
 And all the while I was aware of the damage being wrought.
 That’s how I knew I wasn’t yet insane, just tortured.
 My diseased thoughts became omnipresent and ruled every action I took in every waking moment for years now.
 Years….

 But now I was to challenge those thoughts.
 I was to face my fear.
 In any other context I would have approached the challenge with confidence.
 I became afraid of flying but continued to do it regularly until the fear was manageable.
-I used to be shy but became so apt at public speaking, I ran for student president of my university (I lost).
+I used to be shy but became so apt at public speaking, I ran for student president of my university (and lost).
 And when a doctor informed my dad I had OCD as a teenager, I resolved to overcome my weird habits like excessive hand-washing so that by the time I went to college, I would seem normal.
 And I did.
 Until that fateful trigger after college that took me down and turned fear into something I hadn’t ever quite known before.
 Severe OCD isn’t just fear really.
 It’s terror.
 Sheer terror.
 Pure, toxic, intense, all-consuming, overwhelming, terror that leads to a perpetual state of panic.
 Years of it.

 Why did OCD resurrect itself so intensely when it did?
 Since that trigger, I had been asking why constantly.
 I didn’t ever get the answer.
 Why?
 Why did I become scared of AIDS and HIV this way?
 Why, when in high school, I worked with a guy who had HIV and died of AIDS while I was in college?
-Why when I learned about his death in college and the cause of it, wasn’t I shocked or sent into a mental spiral then?
+Why, when I learned about his death in college and the cause of it, wasn’t I shocked or sent into a mental spiral then?
 Why, after hearing he had passed away from AIDS, was my reaction the normal one?
 Why did I receive the news without much surprise but with much sadness, and with the absence of any fear?
 How did that not trigger me and yet years later after college, how did I suddenly become fearful of HIV/AIDS in the OCD context?
 A fear I hadn’t really had before even when my OCD was very evident in my teenage years.

 After I sought professional help and started to see therapists in Los Angeles, of course I asked, “Why?”
 What I initially heard really surprised me.
 I learned that my form of OCD, specifically my irrational, widespread obsessive fear of HIV/AIDS wasn’t isolated.
 Upon divulging what felt like an admission, therapists and experts on OCD would commonly respond with, “Oh you’re one of those,” or “Ah yes, the HIV/AIDS OCD,” which was quite astounding to me.
 How was it that there were other people whom I hadn’t ever met, who were completely different from me in most ways, from demographics to life experience, who somehow had the exact same very specific OCD, the fear of HIV/AIDS, as I did?
 It was mind boggling to me.
 How could such a specific kind of OCD manifest commonly in the brains of completely unrelated individuals?!

 Perhaps the answer wasn’t as complicated as I thought.
 After all OCD exploits our darkest fears and dying from disease is certainly a fear.
-However, again OCD removes the science and known data associated with a disease, such as cancer isn’t contagious or HIV can’t be transmitted by casual contact, and makes that understanding irrelevant.
+However, again OCD removes the science and known data associated with a disease, such as cancer isn’t contagious or HIV can’t be transmitted by casual contact and makes that understanding irrelevant.
 Indeed, it makes the OCD sufferer fear harm by the very means the sufferer knows to be false.
 That’s understandable.
 But the specific fear….why are there others with OCD that focuses on HIV/AIDS?
 I came to better understand this via the nurture aspect of sociology.
 Fears are learned.
 As a child of the ‘80s, the AIDS epidemic was both highly mysterious and menacing.
 It wasn’t the disease it has become.
 It wasn’t chronic.
 It was a death sentence.
 It was new and little was known about it other than it was swiftly destructive and very deadly.
 So as an impressionable child, I came to know it as something very scary.
 Many people were scared.
 I still remember seeing a PSA on TV in which a very solemn Meryl Streep addressed some of the misconceptions surrounding AIDS.
 It was summer, so I specifically remember her assuring the public that you can’t get AIDS from being in a swimming pool.
-That’s how relatively little public knowledge about it was when I was a kid; a fear which seems trivial today, actually had to be addressed so publically with gravity.
+That’s how relatively little public knowledge about it there was when I was a kid; a fear which seems trivial today, actually had to be addressed so publicly with gravity.

 As I got older and as science and medicine advanced, the disease became something treatable and manageable so it wasn’t as scary as it had been.
 Yes, still something to be cautious and vigilant about, but no longer panicked about.
 I wasn’t scared of it and didn’t even give it much thought.
 Indeed there wasn’t much I was scared of.
 As I grew older, I became braver.
 And then years later I was triggered by something.
 An innocuous, completely harmless thing, but that didn’t matter.
 I was triggered and OCD seized upon that opportunity like never before.
 It had long been dormant and was ready to make a roaring comeback.
 My moment of uncertainty, my trigger and subsequent anxiety spiral, afforded it that opportunity.
 Coincidentally, or perhaps not so much so, this trigger occurred at a time when I was coming to terms about aspects of my identity I had long suppressed.
 Consequently, I was feeling quite vulnerable and uncertain.
-So OCD took advantage of that and perhaps seized upon something that would be conducive to further inhibiting my identity.
+OCD took advantage of that and perhaps seized upon something that would be conducive to further inhibiting my identity.
 It exploited my fear of authenticity by making me irrationally fearful of something strongly associated with a particular demographic when I was a kid.

 Years later, after I was more accepting of and open about myself and after I had received treatment at McLean, I asked Therapist Jared if my particular OCD was correlated to my vulnerabilities about identity.
 Did Kierkegaard nail it when he philosophized that anxiety would always manifest whenever one contemplates getting closer to one’s true self?
 (Referencing Kierkegaard was probably somewhat obnoxious to Therapist Jared, but I was trying to be analytical).
 Therapist Jared felt there’s no way to be certain as yet if there is a correlation, and since that particular OCD isn’t uncommon, it may have just been the bad luck of the draw.